AlexAltea/blog/posts/2016-10-12-xchg-rax-rax-solutions.md

     cmp      rcx,rax
 ```

-Compares two timestamps.
+Compares two consecutively obtained timestamps.

 The instruction `rdtsc` stores the current 64-bit timestamp counter value in `edx:eax`, while the `shl` and `or` instructions aggregate the halves of each register into `rax`.

-*TODO: Not sure if there's anything else special about this.*
+Trivially, the second timestamp will always be larger than the first one.

 ### Snippet 0x19